-Björn Radon has worked with agile methodologies on an operative level since 2007.
-Born and raised in Sweden, he moved to Germany in 2010, where he now is active in the agile scene of Karlsruhe.
+Björn has worked with agile methodologies on an operative level since 2007.
+Born and raised in Sweden, he moved to Germany in 2010, where he now is active in the german agile scene.

 When the bubble burst, he pursued his own business ideas with a start up.
 In spite of the perfect plans he failed to attract and retain the necessary customers.

 As an employee of WebGuidePartner AB in Stockholm he learned the treats and tricks of SEO to gain traffic from search engines.
 It was also at WebGuidePartner where he for the first time was introduced to agile methodologies.

 2010 he moved to Karlsruhe for family reasons, and held a position ScrumMaster / Systems Architect at Solute GmbH.
 The quota should be 30/70, but with “as much ScrumMaster presence as necessary”.
 That meant 99% ScrumMaster for almost two years.

 From there he went on to diva-e Digital Value Enterprise GmbH, where he now acts as Agile Coach and operative ScrumMaster.
 He participates actively in the German agile scene as co-organizer of the "Agile Coach Camp Germany" and local Scrum User Groups.

 diva-e Netpioneer GmbH, Scrum Coach, Scrum Trainer